-All Nursing courses within a semester must be taken concurrently.
-A failure or withdrawal from a course will result in an "AW" from all remaining semester nursing courses.
-A final passing grade in the medical/surgical course and its corresponding clinical course will not be assigned until the conclusion of both courses in all semesters.
-Failure of one course automatically leads to withdrawal from the other.
+All nursing courses within a semester must be taken concurrently.
+A failure or withdrawal from a course will result in an "AW" in the remaining semester nursing courses.

 Students who fail Drug Dosage Calculation Competency are not eligible to continue in any clinical course and are academically withdrawn from all courses.